Family of Americans held in Iran want any deal to free them - WTMJ

 The two Namazi men were sentenced to 10 years in prison in Iran on what the United States and United Nations says were trumped-up spying charges.
 Foreign governments and rights groups say Iran routinely detains foreign citizens to put pressure on foreign governments for various concessions.

 The Obama administration closed the nuclear deal without making the freeing of American citizens in Iran a prerequisite.
-The Trump administration then failed to push for the release of the Namazi father and son as hard as it did other Americans held by Iran, he said.
+The Trump administration then failed to push for the release of the Namazi father and son as hard as it did other Americans held by Iran, Babak Namazi said.

 Family members and supporters of the two men said they welcomed statements by the Biden administration so far, including a telephone call that Secretary of State Antony Blinken made to families of detained American citizens.
 Jake Sullivan, the U.S. national security adviser, called Iran’s continued detention of American citizens a “humanitarian catastrophe” on a news show this Sunday.